— Scott Adams, Dilbert

-Baselining means formally approving a particular version of a document to be a reference.
-This will make sure that people use same version of the document for reference and it undergoes controlled changes.
+Baselining means formally approving a particular version of a document to be a reference for performing project work.
+Baselining will make sure that all the stakeholders use same version of the document (or project artifact) for reference, and it undergoes controlled changes.

 Cost baseline is the first output of this process.
-This is also the Budget At Completion (BAC) of the project.
+This gives us the Budget At Completion (BAC) of the project.